Vizuri/openshift-cicd-pipeline/exercises/Exercise-3/index.md

 * Click the *Save* button.

-* This will trigger a build of you develop branch.
+* This will trigger a build of your develop branch.

     <img src="../images/jenkins_build.png" alt="jenkins_build" width="60%">